-The Law Offices of Prosper Shaked understand a parent’s concerns about their child’s birth injuries, and we can help you hold a negligent medical practitioner accountable for their role in the injury.
-To schedule a free legal consultation to discuss your claim, contact the Law Offices of Prosper Shaked at (305) 690-0244.
-You can also contact the firm online.
+Prosper Shaked Accident Injury Attorneys PA understand a parent’s concerns about their child’s birth injuries, and we can help you hold a negligent medical practitioner accountable for their role in the injury.
+To schedule a free legal consultation to discuss your claim, contact us today at (305) 694-2676.

 Common Signs and Symptoms of Cerebral Palsy